Klimatbyran/municipality-data-pipeline/README.md

 #### Constants

-The most important constants in the module are `CEMENT_DEDUCTION`, `LAST_YEAR_WITH_SMHI_DATA` and `CURRENT_YEAR` as they determine the baseline and scope of the calculations.
+There are a few important constants that determine the source, baseline and scope of the calculations.

+* `PATH_SMHI`: API URL to the SMHI emissions data from the [National Emission Database](https://nationellaemissionsdatabasen.smhi.se/).
+Currently set to download data for all municipalities and counties with GGT (Greenhouse Gas Total) emissions.
+* `CARBON_LAW_REDUCTION_RATE`: SAnnual reduction rate mandated by the Carbon Law, currently set to 11.72% per year (0.1172 as decimal) as of 2025.
-* `CEMENT_DEDUCTION`: Represents the total CO2 emissions from cement production in municipalities with cement plants that were operational in 2015 or later.
+* `CEMENT_DEDUCTION`: Dictionary containing annual CO2 emissions data from cement production that should be deducted from total emissions for municipalities with cement plants (Mörbylånga, Skövde, and Gotland).
+Values are in tonnes CO2.
-* `LAST_YEAR_WITH_SMHI_DATA`: Represents the last year for which the [National Emission database](https://nationellaemissionsdatabasen.smhi.se/) has data.
+* `LAST_YEAR_WITH_SMHI_DATA`: The last year for which verified emissions data is available from SMHI's National Emission Database.
-* `CURRENT_YEAR`: Represents the year which is to be handled as current year.
+* `CURRENT_YEAR`: The year to be treated as the current year for calculations and projections (currently 2025).
+* `END_YEAR`: The final year for emission projections and Carbon Law calculations (currently 2050).

 #### Functions